 - Sweet Potatoes

-How To Make Gravy With Crockpot Liquids
+Make Gravy with Crockpot Liquids!

 First, in a small saucepan make a roux or smooth paste with (melted) butter and all purpose flour.
 The paste or roux is what thickens the liquids, so that your gravy becomes thick and smooth.